TiagoLemosNeitzke/filament-acl/README.md

 You don't need to publish all the files for the package work, but you need to publish the settings file and configuring correctly the Laravel Permissions Package.

-In you `UserResource` file, you should add the below code to edit and view the permission of the user:
+In your `UserResource` file, you should add the below code to edit and view the permission of the user:

 ```php
 use TiagoLemosNeitzke\FilamentAcl\Models\Role;